1992 Angolan general election: Background

 A fight for dominance broke out immediately between the three nationalist movements.
 The events prompted a mass exodus of Portuguese citizens, creating up to 300,000 destitute Portuguese refugees—the retornados.
 The new Portuguese government attempted to mediate an understanding between the three competing movements, which they initially agreed to, but later failed and resulted in a devastating civil war which lasted several decades, claiming millions of lives and producing many refugees until ending in 2002.

 During the civil war, the MPLA gained control of the capital Luanda and much of the rest of the country.
 With the support of the United States, Zaire and South Africa intervened militarily in favour of the FNLA and UNITA, with the intention of taking Luanda before the declaration of independence.
 In response, Cuba intervened in favour of the MPLA, which became a flash point for the Cold War.
 With Cuban support, the MPLA held Luanda and declared independence on 11 November 1975, with Agostinho Neto becoming the first president, though the civil war continued.
 Jose Eduardo dos Santos won the 1980 and 1986 elections and became the first elected President of the country.
-The civil war continued with UNITA fighting against the MLPA, with both parties receiving international support.
+The civil war continued with UNITA fighting against the MPLA, with both parties receiving international support.
 There was a ceasefire agreement during 1989, with the leader of UNITA, Jonas Savimbi, but it collapsed soon afterwards.
-As a part of its peace efforts, the MLPA dropped its theme of Marxism–Leninism and moved to socialism.
+As a part of its peace efforts, the MPLA dropped its theme of Marxism–Leninism and moved to socialism.
 During May 1991, Dos Sambos and Savimbi signed a multiparty democracy agreement in Lisbon.